10 Light Street (Baltimore)

-The Bank of America Building, also known as 10 Light Street and formerly as the Baltimore Trust Company Building, is a 34-story, 155.15 m skyscraper located at the corner of East Baltimore Street and Light Street in downtown Baltimore, Maryland.
+10 Light Street is a historic 34-story Art Deco 155 m skyscraper located at the corner of East Baltimore Street and Light Street in downtown Baltimore, Maryland.
+Constructed as the Baltimore Trust Company Building, it was converted to apartments in 2015 and is currently named Arrive Inner Harbor.

 Description

-10 Light Street was the tallest building in the state, and the tallest office building in the United States south of New York City when constructed in 1929.
-The Art Deco building was designed by the firm of Taylor and Fisher, and completed in eighteen months, fashioned from Indiana sandstone and local brick over a steel frame at a cost of (U.S.) $3 million.
+10 Light Street was the tallest building in the state of Maryland, and the tallest office building in the United States south of New York City when it was completed in 1929.
+The Art Deco building was designed by the firm of Taylor and Fisher, was completed in eighteen months.
+It is constructed of Indiana sandstone and local brick over a steel frame and had an original cost of US$3 million.

-The building's exterior is decorated with carved Romanesque human and animal images, stylized eagles, and is capped with a copper and gold roof.
-The ornate, two-story main banking lobby is highly decorated with mosaic floors designed by Hildreth Meiere, and historic murals by Griffith Baily Coale and McGill Mackall on historic themes: the Baltimore fire of 1904, and the writing of the National Anthem at the Battle of Baltimore during the War of 1812.
-These mosaics are currently covered by artificial turf as part of an Under Armour gym.
+The building's exterior is decorated with carved Romanesque human and animal images, stylized eagles, and is capped with a copper-and-gold roof.
+The ornate, two-story main banking lobby includes mosaic floors designed by Hildreth Meiere, as well as historic murals by Griffith Baily Coale and McGill Mackall depicting historic themes: the Baltimore fire of 1904, and the writing of the National Anthem at the Battle of Baltimore during the War of 1812.
+A 2015 report noted that the mosaics would be covered by artificial turf as part of an Under Armour gym.

 History

-Shortly after the Baltimore Trust Company moved into the building in 1929, the Great Depression began and the company floundered.
-The building was essentially vacant within a year, as the bank went into bankruptcy in 1933 and receivership in 1935.
+Shortly after the Baltimore Trust Company moved into the building in 1929, the onset of Great Depression caused the company to struggle.
+The building was essentially vacant within a year, and the bank went into bankruptcy in 1933 and receivership in 1935.
 The empty building was subsequently used by the New Deal's Public Works Administration in Maryland.

-From the 1940s into the 1960s, the building was first known as the Mathieson Building and then the O'Sullivan Building, reflecting its then-current major tenants.
+From the 1940s into the 1960s, the building was known first as the Mathieson Building and later the O'Sullivan Building, reflecting its major tenants at the time.
 In 1947, the building housed the transmitter and antenna of WMAR-TV, the first TV station in Maryland and 14th overall in the country and the 3rd CBS affiliate.
 At that time, just down the Street was Sun Place, the headquarters of the Baltimore Sun who founded the TV station.
-That top floor is now a private lounge for tenants of the building, but the TV tower atop the building is still there unused to this day.
+The top floor that once housed the WMAR-TV facility has since been converted into a private lounge for tenants, while the TV tower atop the building remains in place but is no longer in use.